 - Example 9: The dimensions of a rectangular field are 90 m and 60 m.
-Two roads are constructed such that they cut each other at the centre of the field and are parallel to its sides.
-If the width of each road is 3 m, find- - (i) The area covered by the roads. - (ii) The cost of constructing the roads at the rate of ₹110 per m2. - Solution : Let ABCD be the rectangular field.
+Two roads PQRS and EFGH are constructed such that they cut each other at the centre of the field and are parallel to its sides as shown in the figure.
+If the width of each road is 3 m, find- - (i) The area covered by the roads. - (ii) The cost of constructing the roads at the rate of ₹110 per m.

+Solution : Let ABCD be the rectangular field.
 PQRS and EFGH are the 3m roads.